 Frequently Asked Questions

-Below are some of the most commonly asked questions that patients ask us when coming to our office.
-If you have a question that isn't answered on this page, feel free to call us at (616) 796-9995 or email us at
+If you have a question that is not answered on this page, feel free to call us at 616-796-9995.

 Why does my child have to wear glasses?